• Skip to primary navigation

 Safety Tip:

 Be extremely cautious when frying!
 The oil is very hot and it will burn if you get splattered.
-If this is your first-time deep-frying, please educate yourself before you begin.
+If this is your first time deep-frying, please educate yourself before you begin.
+You may want to wear an apron and keep a roll of paper towels nearby.

 frsh homemade glazed donut